leeharper2425/job-hunter-plus/documentation/data_collection.md

 Ongoing data collection was performed on a daily basis, with a unix cron job being launched at 9.30pm CST froman EC2 instance.
 This job sorts the results by date, and then only scrapes the jobs that were posted on the day of the current job, identified by the "Today" or
 "Just posted" text in the date posted div of the job listing.
+The results are appended to the current result set, and the data file is then overwritten.